doctorDAlvarez/phraseHunter-Game/README.md

 ## phraseHunter - theGame.
-This is project 4 of my fullStackJavaScript techDegree, it´s a word guessing game, coded entirely in javaScript, with OOP.
+This is project 4 of my treeHouse fullStackJavaScript techDegree, it´s a word guessing game, coded entirely in javaScript, with OOP.

 ## Motivation
 to create a browser-based game using the concepts i learned of object oriented programming and functional programming.